nadinesk/nadinesk.github.io/_posts/2017-01-18-entrepreneurial-activity.markdown

 ## Immigrant or Native Enterpreneurs

-Immigrants have more enterpreurial activity than native-born entrepreneurs, and they have increased much more from 1996 to 2014, while native-born enterpreneurs have shown a decrease in enterpreneurial activity during this time period.
+Immigrants have been more enterpreurial than those who are native-born, and they have shown a steep increase in their entrepreneurial activity from 1996 to 2014; native-born enterpreneurial activity has decreased during this time period.

 ![Entrepreneurial Activity, Native or Immigrant, 1996-2014](http://khasachi.com/images/native.png)